openoakland/openbudgetoakland/README.md

 # merge your changes from your branch or development into master
 git merge origin/development

 If you are on a forked branch, create a pull request to have your changes reviewed for merge!

-If you are on a forked branch, create a pull request to have your changes reviewed for merge!